Item 11: Implement the Drop trait for RAII patterns

 "Never send a human to do a machine's job." – Agent Smith

-RAII stands for "Resource Acquisition Is Initialization"; this is a programming pattern where the lifetime of a value is exactly tied to the lifecycle of some additional resource.
-The RAII pattern was popularized by the C++ programming language, and is one of C++'s biggest contributions to programming.
+RAII stands for "Resource Acquisition Is Initialization" which is a programming pattern where the lifetime of a value is exactly tied to the lifecycle of some additional resource.
+The RAII pattern was popularized by the C++ programming language and is one of C++'s biggest contributions to programming.

-• the type's constructor acquires access to some resource, and
+• The type's constructor acquires access to some resource

 This is particularly helpful for maintainability: if a subsequent change to the code alters the control flow, item and resource lifetimes are still correct.
-To see this, consider some code that manually locks and unlocks a mutex; this code is in C++, because Rust's Mutex doesn't allow this kind of error-prone usage!
+To see this, consider some code that manually locks and unlocks a mutex, without using the RAII pattern; this code is in C++, because Rust's Mutex doesn't allow this kind of error-prone usage!

 // C++ code